aviaga/FastNGSadmix/README.md

      * make
 3. **Data:**
    * Obtain files for the reference genome or download via NIH.
 Local files must have all of .fa, .bed, .bim, and .fam.
 The .fa file should be placed in /reference and all other files should be in snp_panel.
    * Obtain the sample via SRA.
 Example script in download_data.sh.
-Place this script in the scripts directory and can be run from dog_admixture as: bash scripts/download_data.sh <sample_name> (qsub can also be used)
+Place this script in the scripts directory and can be run from root as: bash scripts/download_data.sh <sample_name> (qsub can also be used)
    * Obtain SNP list and place it under the snp_panel directory
    * Obtain population info and place it under snp_panel directory
 4. **Index and alignment of the reference genome:**